Relocation Guide

 History and Heritage

-The nation’s long history is visible in its architecture, museums, and festivals.
-From medieval towns to maritime landmarks, daily life often unfolds among layers of cultural heritage that remain part of the modern landscape.
+The country’s long history is visible in its architecture, museums, and festivals.
+From medieval towns to maritime landmarks, daily life in Portugal often unfolds alongside layers of cultural heritage that remain part of the modern landscape.

 Lisbon’s historic Praça do Comércio along the Tagus River